cdr-stats/cdr-stats/docs/source/installation-overview.rst

 ``syncdb`` will create a database named test.db in ``database`` folder of the CDR-Stats directory.
-We have configured CDR-Stats to do this, but you can change this simply by modifying settings.py where DATABASES dictionary is constructed.
-You can find more information about this in the Django documentation.
+CDR-Stats is configured to do this, but can be changed by modifying settings.py where the DATABASES dictionary is constructed. there is  more information about this in the Django documentation.

 ``collectstatic`` will fetch all necessary media files and put them into ``static`` folder defined in the settings module.